itsnotgunnar/speakerDiarization/README.md

-# speakerDiarization DEPRECATED: OPENAI DOES IT BETTER
+# DEPRECATED: OPENAI DOES IT BETTER
+# speakerDiarization

 This Python script contains a class `AudioProcessor` which is used for processing audio files.